 You may be subject to penalties and fines for not filing or not paying taxes.
 However, you can request penalty relief.
 If you owe taxes and can’t pay them in full, it is important to pay what you can and make a plan.
 Consider using a payment plan.
 Note that if you don’t pay the amount owed in full, you will be charged interest and penalties.

-Your CTC advance payments will not be reduced if you have overdue tax debt.
+Your CTC advance payments were reduced if you have overdue tax debt.
 However, when you file your 2021 tax return in 2022 to claim the other half of your CTC, your tax refund may be reduced to pay for any taxes you owe and other federal or state debts.

-26. I haven’t received my advance payment.
+26. I didn’t receive my advance payment.
 What do I do?

-27. What if I receive more money than I should as part of the advance payments for the 2021 Child Tax Credit?
+27. What if I received more money than I should have as part of the advance payments for the 2021 Child Tax Credit?

 Congress enacted a repayment protection for families with lower incomes if the IRS overpays you.
 If your 2021 income is less than $40,000 ($60,000 for married couples and $50,000 for heads of households), you are not required to repay anything back.

 This protection only applies if you are overpaid because there were changes to the number of children you claim, not changes in income.
 The protection amount gradually decreases as your income increases.
 If your 2021 income is $80,000 or above ($120,000 for married couples and $100,000 for heads of households), you are required to repay the full excess amount.